Park near the capitol and enter through the North doors. Volunteers will help you navigate the capitol once you are inside.

 From all across the state, across race, class, religion, and division, We are Kansans uniting under an agenda that lifts up our people.
 This mass gathering occurs the first week of the Kansas legislative session and serves to tell the government what their priorities should be.
 Because of the massive amount of corruption and dirty money in Kansas politics, it is impossible for the legislature to do a damn thing unless a mass of people force them to.

-The Governor will declare “the state of the state is good” and the next day (January 10th) we will show up to tell him the actual state of the state: struggling schools, poverty, crumbling roads, poor access to healthcare, unsafe working conditions… The state of the state is not good, and the legislature needs to know what families are going through as they continue to tax the poor and give welfare to the rich.
+Every year the Governor declares “the state of the state is good.”
+We will show up to tell the actual state of the state: struggling schools, poverty, crumbling roads, poor access to healthcare, unsafe working conditions… The state of the state is not good, and the legislature needs to know what families are going through as they continue to tax the poor and give welfare to the rich.

 The People's Agenda